schrodlm/outvaders/README.md

 3. Open `outvaders.sln` Visual Studio solution
 4. Build the application withing the Visual Studio

+Also game uses custom font, font file is located inside a game directory I added font installation as a part of building the project in Visual Studio but I am not sure it works as intended, in case it doesn't you will have to install the font manually.
+Simply click the `CosmicAlien.ttf` and install it.

 ## Built With
 - [Visual Studio](https://visualstudio.microsoft.com/) - IDE FOR Windows software development